-Today’s Wednesday, the day when we always talk marriage!
-And today I want to share with you a powerful story of a young wife’s journey through anger at God towards understanding and peace.
+Today I want to share with you a powerful story of a young wife’s journey through anger at God towards understanding and peace.

 At one of the Girl Talk events I did last month I met Anna.
 She had driven quite a way to come and hear me, and after the event she emailed me her testimony to let me know how much of a role I had played and how God had used me to help her find peace in her marriage.
 It brought me to tears.
 And I want to share it with you today, because I think many of us have walked roads similar to Anna’s.